 Ability to learn general firefighting methods and techniques.

-Ability to learn MFD policies, Rules, Regulations, common practices.
+Ability to learn MFR policies, Rules, Regulations, common practices.

 Ability to learn IFSTA procedures as needed to become certified as a Firefighter.

 Ability to learn modern and safe firefighting and rescue methods, principles, practices, and techniques and of fire behavior and fire suppression systems.